Last Updated on

 We must love ourselves before we can love others and offer kindness to the world around us.
-This month is about love, so what better way to expand our love for ourselves and others than by learning how to practice lovingkindness meditation and sharing the experience with our children.
+What better way to expand our love for ourselves and others than by learning how to practice lovingkindness meditation and sharing the experience with our children?

 What Is Lovingkindness Meditation?